Finding a Lipedema Specialist

 This term covers a wide range of alternative or complementary medical approaches.
 While no data support specific use in Lipedema, some patients report success with alternative medicine approaches.

-Endocrinology & Obesity
+Endocrinology & Obesity Medicine Specialists

 Because Lipedema is often confused with obesity, many women with Lipedema will see an endocrinologist before other specialists.
 While research supports the idea that Lipedema is associated with hormonal changes, management of reproductive hormones is not the mainstay of treatment.
 For now, your endocrinologist may be a key player involved in weight management as well as the detection and treatment of thyroid issues, which may affect a third of women with Lipedema.
 Since many women with Lipedema often have a long relationship with their endocrinologist, these doctors may provide an important resource for documenting changes over time, responsiveness to therapies, and helping strategize referrals and insurance issues.
 As new research emerges, endocrinologists may take on a greater role in Lipedema treatment.
+Similarly, if a patient has co-morbid obesity, they could benefit from seeing an obesity medicine specialist for proper treatment.

 Obstetrics and Gynecology